Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

     * add the new dependency to the poetry dependency list with :code:`poetry add package=version` or if the dependency is a development tool :code:`poetry add --dev package=version`
-    * update the poetry lock file with :code:`poetry update`
     * export update requirements.txt file for sphinx by running the following from the main directory:
       :code:`poetry export -f requirements.txt --output ./docs/source/requirements.txt`